matiasandina/homecage_quantification/DOCS.md

 FED3 devices are powered by batteries that take quite a long time to refill.
 Although they last for a bit more than a week during operation, they can take up to **2 days** to fully charge.

-The current solution is to have extra batteries
+The current solution is to have extra batteries charged.
+It's a good idea to have extra [battery packs](https://www.adafruit.com/product/354) charging with [this charger](https://www.adafruit.com/product/1304).
+Just swap them on the device when they get low.

 #### Setting the time